 Who am I?

-I am also the founder of the international travel blog Travel Collecting, which I created to help people have transformative vacations in which they interact meaningfully with the local culture and environment.
+I am also the founder of the international travel publication Travel Collecting, which I created to help people have transformative vacations in which they interact meaningfully with the local culture and environment.

 This website is dedicated to helping you plan and book trips to the incredible national parks in the United States.
 A truly awesome trip to the national parks requires advance planning.
 Which I am here to help you with.
-I have been to all of the big-name national parks in the US, and many of the smaller ones (and continue to check more off my bucket list).
+I have been to all of the big-name national parks in the US, and many of the smaller ones.

-My extensive experience traveling has helped me become a travel planning expert and I am here to share inspiration, tips and resources with you.
-You will discover things not to miss and things to avoid so that your trip is something you will remember and talk about forever.
+My extensive experience traveling has helped me become a travel planning and national park expert and I am here to share inspiration, tips and resources with you.
+You’ll discover things not to miss and things to avoid so that your trip is something you will remember and talk about forever.

 Why the name Parks Collecting?